Don’t let LinkedIn misconceptions hold you back. Let them go and utilize this platform to its fullest.

-Developing your LinkedIn network will take an investment of time on your part, but the connections you make will open you to opportunities, information and partnerships down the road.
-You can link with people from near and far, in industries familiar to you – and some less so – all enabling you to learn.
+Developing your LinkedIn network will take an investment of time on your part, but the connections you make will open you to opportunities, information, and partnerships down the road.
+You can connect with people from near and far, in industries familiar to you and in industries very different, all enabling you to learn.
 LinkedIn provides a platform where you can share expertise and extend your reach.
 Sounds great, right?

 Professionals of all stripes have gotten on the LinkedIn bandwagon, and most of these people are not actively seeking work elsewhere.
-The purpose of a LinkedIn profile is to highlight your background, to verify your resume’s claims of experience and expertise, and to partner with those in your field.
-As a matter of fact, in the fourth quarter of 2015, there were 414 million LinkedIn members— so your boss probably has a LinkedIn profile as well!
+The purpose of a LinkedIn profile is to highlight your background, to support your resume’s story about your experience and expertise, and to engage with those in your field.
+As a matter of fact, in the fourth quarter of 2015, there were 414 million LinkedIn members— so your boss probably has a LinkedIn profile, as well!

-Consider this LinkedIn tip for job seekers: the most effective LinkedIn accounts are those which are actively tended by their owner.
+Consider this LinkedIn tip for job seekers: The most effective LinkedIn accounts are those which are actively tended by their owners.
 To generate the most benefits, don’t set it and then forget it.
-Make your profile work for you by joining Groups, following Companies and Industries, and commenting on others’ posts — even when you are not seeking work.
-Then, once you are on a job search, employers will be able to find you based on your activity on the site, will discover your passions and interests, and they may even decide to contact you if what they see is a good match with their position.
+Make your profile work for you by joining groups, following companies and industries, and commenting on others’ posts — even when you are not seeking work.
+Then, once you are in a job search, employers will be able to find you based on your activity on the site.
+After they discover your passions and interests, they may even decide to contact you if what they see is a good match with their positions.

-It is up to you to determine how much your profile connections are able to see – and whether you want them to view adjustments you make to your profile, or to view comments or group posts.
-By using the Privacy Settings options, and resetting them based on current conditions, you can regulate how much of your personal data (such as prior employment history or your contact information) will be shown to connections and non-connections alike.
+It is up to you to determine how much of your profile your connections are able to see.
+By readjusting your privacy settings, you can regulate how much of your personal data is made public.
+You can choose to show or hide information, such as your prior employment history, your contact information, and any comments you’ve made in groups, to connections and non-connections alike.

-You always have the option of viewing someone’s profile before connecting with them, if their name or face is unfamiliar to you.
-And consider this LinkedIn help: there is also an option to block certain connections based on set criteria.
-LinkedIn is respectful of each user’s privacy and encourages users to exercise their right and choice of who to accept as a connection.
+You always have the option of viewing someone’s profile before connecting with them if their name or face is unfamiliar to you.
+And consider this helpful LinkedIn tip: There is also an option to block certain connections based on set criteria.
+LinkedIn is respectful of each user’s privacy and encourages users to exercise their rights and choice of who to accept as a connection.